a-morales/kwm/kwmc/README.md

 ## Create Keybindings
 (My keybinds can be found [here](https://gist.githubusercontent.com/koekeishiya/8760be63d6171e150278/raw/f6dfcf31506c340182583af6ab4255bc1a5e03cb/Kwm:%2520binds) as an example)

         Kwm supports two different ways to create a keybind, either through the key-symbol or the key-code.

         bindsym: accepts a symbol / letter
         bindcode: accepts a hexadecimal keycode
+        To run an external command, the prefix 'exec' must be used.

             kwmc bindsym mode+mod+mod+mod-key command [opt]
             kwmc bindcode mode+mod+mod+mod-hex command [opt]

+            The ':' is interpreted as a separator and allows for Kwm to perform multiple commands in a single bind.
+For more advanced use, make shellscripts. kwmc bindsym mode+mod+mod+mod-key cmd_1 : cmd_2 : cmd_n [opt]

             [opt]: {app,app,app} -e | {app,app,app} -i
                     -e: not enabled for listed applications